AninditaBasu/AninditaBasu/docs/tutorial-get-ia-credentials.md

 ## What to do next

-- Use the keys to upload an item to the Internet Archive.
+Now that you have these keys, maybe try uploading an item to the Internet Archive?
 See [Create an item](tutorial-create-item.md).